gregmoille/pyLLE/docs/pyLLE.md

 ### LLEsolver.RetrieveData(self)

-Load the output hdf5 saved by julia and transform it in a user-friendly dictionary to be more pythonistic
+Load the output hdf5 saved by Julia and transform it in a user-friendly dictionary to be more pythonistic

 ### LLEsolver.PlotCombPower(self, do_matplotlib=False)